ZhouZhang233/UniAda/README.md

 If you have any questions, please contact me! (zz_zhang95@163.com)

 # Acknowledgement
-Our implementation is heavily drived from [DoFE].
-The public prostate dataset is proposed in [SAML](https://arxiv.org/pdf/2007.02035) and the NPC dataset is proposed in [RobustNPC](https://www.sciencedirect.com/science/article/pii/S016781402300018X).
+Our implementation is heavily drived from [DoFE]{https://github.com/emma-sjwang/Dofe}.
+The prostate dataset is proposed in [SAML](https://arxiv.org/pdf/2007.02035) and the NPC dataset is proposed in [RobustNPC](https://www.sciencedirect.com/science/article/pii/S016781402300018X).
 Thanks to their great work.
 ```shell

 @inproceedings{liu2020shape,
   title={Shape-aware meta-learning for generalizing prostate {MRI} segmentation to unseen domains},
   author={Liu, Quande and Dou, Qi and Heng, Pheng-Ann},